- Upgrade Your Gear

 I better pack a travel cooler for this trip, you know, just in case.
-I have everything I need for the conference out on the coast, and hopefully the hotel doesn’t screw up my reservation again, but it wouldn’t hurt to throw that new Traveler Day Pack in the car.
+I have everything I need for the conference out on the coast, and hopefully the hotel doesn’t screw up my reservation again, but it wouldn’t hurt to throw that new Escape Tote in the car.

 Fortunately, all of my clothes and rat’s nest of cords and chargers fit in the 65L Seal Duffel Bag but what if there’s a quaint little butcher’s shop on the way back?
 Or better yet, a fresh seafood market?
 My fiance’s parents are coming over for dinner this weekend and I could score some points by having a killer clam bake.
 It’s hard to find decent shellfish at home and it’s also good to support those hardworking, local fishermen.
 Ok, I’m definitely bringing the Traveler soft cooler.
 I don’t think all those clams and mussels will stay fresh after that 10-hour drive.
 Now I better hit the road to beat rush hour.